Development Review Process

 Step 11 - Appeal Period for Decision of Council

 The Planning Act provides for an appeal process for decisions on planning applications.
-Any person with an interest in the matter may appeal a decision of the Committee of Adjustment or Council to the Ontario Municipal Board (OMB) provided that they made a presentation at the public meeting or provided a written submission prior to the decision being made.
+Any person with an interest in the matter may appeal a decision of the Committee of Adjustment or Council to the Local Planning Appeal Tribunal (LPAT) provided that they made a presentation at the public meeting or provided a written submission prior to the decision being made.
 The appeal must be filed within the appeal period as set out in the Notice and must identify the portion of the decision being appealed and the reasons why.

-If an application is appealed to the Ontario Municipal Board (OMB), the final decision will be made by the Board following a Municipal Board Hearing.
+If an application is appealed to the Local Planning Appeal Tribunal, the final decision will be made by the Board following a Municipal Board Hearing.
 A Hearing may last only a few hours if the matter is quite simple, but for more complicated matters, the Hearing may last for several days or even weeks.
-Depending on the complexity of the matter, it may take 2 – 6 months for the OMB to schedule the Hearing.
+Depending on the complexity of the matter, it may take 2 – 6 months for the LPAT to schedule the Hearing.

-Once the Hearing has been held, the Board will issue its Decision and / or Order.
-Receipt of the written Decision / Order may take a few weeks or months depending on the issues that were before the Board and the amount of evidence submitted to the Board.
+Once the Hearing has been held, the Tribunal will issue its Decision and / or Order.
+Receipt of the written Decision / Order may take a few weeks or months depending on the issues that were before the Tribunal and the amount of evidence submitted to the Board.

-For further information on the Ontario Municipal Board, you may wish to refer to the Citizen's Guide prepared by the Ministry of Municipal Affairs and Housing
+For further information on the Local Planning Appeal Tribunal, you may wish to refer to the Citizen's Guide prepared by the Ministry of Municipal Affairs and Housing

 Step 12 - Building Permit & Construction

-You can apply for your building permit at the Building & Licensing Department located at 1211 John Counter Boulevard.
+You can apply for your building permit at 1211 John Counter Boulevard.
 A building permit is your formal permission to begin construction or demolition.
 It means that the City of Kingston has reviewed the plans for any new structure, addition or renovation.
-Your plans must comply with the Ontario Building Code, local Zoning By-laws, and other applicable laws and regulations.
+Your plans must comply with the Ontario Building Code, local Zoning Bylaws, and other applicable laws and regulations.
 At the building permit stage the City will collect the applicable development charges and impost fees.

 Building permits regulate the type of construction allowed and help to ensure building standards are met.
 The building permit process protects your interests, as well as those of the community and helps to ensure that any structural change is safe, legal and sound.
 By obtaining a permit, you can also take advantage of the professional expertise of Building Division staff.
 Inspectors are good sources of information and can offer suggestions to help solve construction problems, often before they occur.
 Even if your designer or contractor obtains the permit on your behalf, you are ultimately responsible for complying with all building requirements.